thekubebuddy/Spinnaker/READ.md

 * Spinnaker Artifacts helps to pull the objects from the external resources, which can be further used in spinnaker pipeline.
 * It could be a docker image, manifest file stored in VCS or an AMI
 * All the configuration of Spinnaker is solely managed by its **"halyard"** component, which is the centralized hub for managing spinnaker.
-* For the artifact account, make sure you either generated the authentication token or auth through the username and password,specially for bitbucket you will be needing password.
+* For the artifact account configuration, make sure you either generated the authentication token or auth through the username and password,specially for bitbucket you will be needing password.
 * Usecase: The github or any other VCS can be used to store the k8s manifest file which can be used further.

 1. Configuring github/gitlab/bitbucket as an Artifact account